 Replacing the fuel and recharging the battery

 You’re responsible for returning the car with the same amount of gas or electric charge it had when you picked it up.
+If you booked a trip in a hybrid vehicle, remember to replace both the fuel and electric charge to the pre-trip levels.
 If you need help finding EV recharging stations, reference this database.
 To document that you’ve replaced the fuel, take and upload to Trip photos the photos listed below.
 We’ll reference them in case of a dispute with your host.
 Take photos of:

 - the fuel gauge before you start your trip

 - the fuel gauge when you return the car

 - a fuel receipt(s) that shows date, time, number of gallons, and total cost

 Paying for missing fuel or low battery charge

 If you don’t replace the gas, your host can invoice you for the cost to replace the missing fuel plus a $10* convenience fee.
 If you don’t fully recharge an electric vehicle, your host can charge you $10*–$50*, depending on the charge level.
 You’re also responsible for up to $500 in Tesla Supercharger fees and any Idle fees incurred during the trip.
 See the Battery level refueling costs below.
 If you left the car plugged in at a charging station, you’re responsible for those costs up to 24 hours after the trip ends.

 - 81%–100% charge = Not eligible for refueling reimbursement

 *Values are in CAD for Canada, £ for the UK, and US$ for the US and all other countries.